google/ExoPlayer/docs/customization.md

 ### Enabling asynchronous buffer queueing ###

-Asynchronous buffer queueing is an enhancement in ExoPlayer's rendering pipeline that improves dropped frames and audio underruns.
-With asynchronous buffer queueing, the player is operating the platform's `MediaCodec` in [asynchronous mode][], thus the feature is applicable when content is decoded using the platform decoders.
-The player also utilizes additional threads for scheduling decoding and rendering of data.
+Asynchronous buffer queueing is an enhancement in ExoPlayer's rendering pipeline, which operates `MediaCodec` instances in [asynchronous mode][] and uses additional threads to schedule decoding and rendering of data.
+Enabling it can reduce dropped frames and audio underruns.

-The feature is enabled by default on devices with Android 12 onwards and you can also enable it in your app for other devices too.
-For example, consider enabling asynchronous buffer queueing if you observe dropped frames or audio underruns on specific devices, particularly with Widevine-protected or high frame-rate content.
+Asynchronous buffer queueing is enabled by default on devices running Android 12 and above, and can be enabled manually from Android 6.
+Consider enabling the feature for specific devices on which you observe dropped frames or audio underruns, particularly when playing DRM protected or high frame rate content.

 In the simplest case, you need to inject a `DefaultRenderersFactory` to the player as follows: